Early-stage signs and symptoms of dementia

 What happens in the early stage of dementia?

-Dementia affects everyone differently and early symptoms are often relatively mild and not always easy to notice.
+Dementia affects everyone differently and the first signs of dementia are often relatively mild and not always easy to notice.

 Many people at the early stage of dementia stay largely independent and only need a bit of assistance with daily living.
 It is important to focus on what the person can do and not to take over and do things for them.
 Instead, try doing things with them, for example helping the person develop a routine, reminder lists and prompts, and use technology.